groverdivas/SCAVE/dev/src/cpp/i_o_socket/readme.md

-To access the GPIOs of the JetsonTX2 include the given header file and .c file to your program folder.
+To access the GPIOs of the JetsonTX2 include the given header file **jetsonTX2.h**  and **jetsonTX2.c** file to your program folder.
 It can manipulate certain pins which are availabe through "sysfs".
 [Read more here](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt)

 Followinng are the functions that can be used to access/manipulate GPIOs and their description: